MoatazElsawy/POS-Project-V2/README.md

 I'm used Swing GUI widget toolkit to represent my view of project.

-<h4>tip</h4>, the user and password are ("moataz" , "ahmed") for logIn to POS project
+<h4>tip</h4>The user and password are ("moataz" , "ahmed") for logIn to POS project

+<h6>How to Run?</6>
+1st, You must ceate a schema with naming of "pos", download "POS_Schema" directory, and import all tables in "POS_Schema" directory to your own schema.

-Then,, url, username and password for connection to database are locally, if you want t run this project you must chnages this(url, username and password) in jdbc.properties file from this path "JSE_POS\src\com\pos\dao\util\jdbc.properties" to your own paths. and you must named the schema of database to "pos" .... because I'm used this name in my query strings with JDBC.
+2nd, Download "JSE_POS" directory, import this project into your IDE, and you must chnages this(url, username and password) in jdbc.properties file from this path "JSE_POS\src\com\pos\dao\util\jdbc.properties" to your own (url, username and password).

+3rd, Now...
+You are  ready to Run & Run and Build this Project.

+Finally ,Thanks.